 - The existing bridge will maintain two lanes of travel for the eastbound direction and the westbound will be reduced to one lane of travel throughout the construction duration.

 - The I-290 eastbound to Route 9 off ramp will be reduced to two lanes.
 All existing movements, Left, Through and Right will be allowed during construction.

 - Belmont Street westbound left-turn onto I-290 westbound will be prohibited during construction to keep Belmont Street traffic flowing.
 Alternate routes to I-290 westbound (Shrewsbury Street to Summer Street, Major Taylor Boulevard to Martin Luther King Jr. Boulevard to East Central Street) will be signed.

 - A temporary footbridge will be installed just north of the existing bridge to provide pedestrians with a safe path around the construction site.

 - No detouring of WRTA or Worcester Public School buses is anticipated.

 - Temporary lane shifts will also be required on I-290 both east and westbound to accommodate the proposed center pier replacement.

-It is currently anticipated that construction will begin in the spring of 2014 and last for approximately two construction seasons.
+It is currently anticipated that construction will begin in the summer of 2014 and last for approximately two construction seasons.
 A construction season is defined as the period between March and November of any given year.
 MassDOT is currently working with its design team to analyze the use of accelerated construction techniques that can reduce the project’s impact on Belmont Street down to between 12 and 14 months.